CT FosterAdopt Manual - Chapter2

 Money for vacations for the DCF child is included in the foster care reimbursement rate.
 However, there may be unusual situations when taking a DCF child on vacation would create a financial hardship for the licensed parents.
 In these situations, instead of placing the child in a respite home, the licensed parent may request approval to use respite care money to enable the child to accompany the family on vacation.
 If the request is approved, the licensed parent will receive payment equaling up to the annual maximum of 14 days of respite care money.
 Verification of travel is required for reimbursement.

 Note: Contact the FASU matching social worker when the respite care has ended.
-The matcher will notify the child’s social worker, who will authorize the payment of $25.00 a day for each child for 24-hour care.
-The respite care rate for medically complex children is $42.00/ day.
+The matcher will notify the child’s social worker, who will authorize the payment for each child for 24-hour care.
+Medically Complex rates, depending on the severity of medical needs, are listed below:

 - arranging for a babysitter to care for DCF children to enable the foster parents to attend to personal matters; for example, medical or school appointments or social functions;